 Submission Guidelines & Templates

-Everything you need to prepare your research: from 2026 manuscript templates and formatting standards to a step-by-step guide for a successful submission.
+Everything you need to prepare your manuscript for submission to CACTUS – Journal of Tourism Business, Management and Economics: from the 2026 manuscript templates and formatting requirements to practical guidance for a smooth and successful submission process.

-• Publish your work in CACTUS, a biannual, peer-reviewed journal (June and December) edited by Bucharest University of Economic Studies (ASE) (Faculty of Business and Tourism, Tourism & Geography Department).
+- CACTUS is a biannual, peer-reviewed academic journal published in June and December by the Bucharest University of Economic Studies (ASE), Faculty of Business and Tourism, Department of Tourism and Geography.

-• CACTUS provides immediate open access to all published articles and charges no submission fees and no article processing charges (APCs) (Diamond Open Access).
+- The journal provides immediate open access to all published articles and charges no submission fees and no article processing charges (APCs), following a Diamond Open Access model.
 The published Version of Record is licensed under CC BY-NC 4.0.

 Types of paper